pattan9955/tp/docs/tutorials/RemovingFields.md

 **If you have done the [Add `remark` command tutorial](AddRemark.html)  already**, you should know where the code had to be updated to add the field `remark`.
 From that experience, you can deduce where the code needs to be changed to _remove_ that field too.
 The removing of the `address` field can be done similarly.
 <br>
 <br>
 However, if you have no such prior knowledge, removing a field can take a quite a bit of detective work.
-This tutorial takes you through that process. **At least have a read even if you don't actually do the steps yourself.**
+This tutorial takes you through that process. **At least have a read even if you don't actually do the step yourself.**
 </div>